 - Your insurance claims history – If you have a history of at-fault insurance claims, you can expect a surcharge on your insurance premiums.

 Some of these factors are outside your control, but you can reduce your rates by driving safely and obeying traffic laws.
 When it’s time to buy a new car, do your research to choose a safe model with low theft rates for even lower insurance premiums.

 Drivers who are searching for affordable, reliable auto insurance should reach out to the friendly agents at Altra Insurance Services.
-In addition to auto coverage, we offer a variety of insurance policies, including motorcycle, homeowners, and renters insurance.
-San Diego residents can call one of our knowledgeable team members today at 619-474-6666 for a free quote.
+In addition to auto coverage, we offer a variety of insurance policies, including motorcycle, homeowners, renter and auto insurance Chula Vista, residents can call one of our knowledgeable team members today at 619-474-6666 for a free quote.